atomone-hub/genesis/README.md

 These objectives can only be changed through Constitutional Majority.

-## 1. Define $ATOM1
+## 1. Define $ATONE

-The $ATOM1 is defined to be a staking token of a minimal ICS1.5 IBC AtomOne Hub that keeps 2/3 of $ATOM1s staked at all times.
+The $ATONE is defined to be a staking token of a minimal ICS1.5 IBC AtomOne Hub that keeps 2/3 of $ATONEs staked at all times.

-All forks that lose consensus continuity must change their token ticker symbol to be distinct from $ATOM1 ($ATOM2 is ok).
+All forks that lose consensus continuity must change their token ticker symbol to be distinct from $ATONE ($ATOM2 is ok).
 If there are competing chains with comparably similar continuity, then the fork that has a higher market cap (as measured after both tokens have discovered fair market value with sufficient liquidity for at least one week) should retain the name while other forks